xavmarch13/lattirust_estimator.io/content/docs/Lattice reduction/_index.md

 $$\lVert \bold{b_1} \rVert \approx \delta_\beta^{d-1} Vol(\Lambda)^{\frac{1}{d}}$$

 * Costing BKZ as a whole is complicated because we do not know how many tours we will have to run, which means we don't really know in advance the number of SVP-Oracle calls we will have to make.
 Furthermore, many improvements on plain BKZ have been made when some techniques are used as a subroutine for the oracle (for example extreme pruning in the context of enumeration), which makes security estimates done via lattice reduction very sensitive to many factors.
-Also, local preprocessing techniques in a variant of BKZ known as progressive BKZ.
-To make our tool comparable to the lattice estimator by ...[insert], we will follow the same simplifying assumption and consider a consistent 8 tours of BKZ.
+Also, local preprocessing techniques have been introduced as part of the algorithm in a variant of BKZ known as progressive BKZ.
+To make our tool comparable to the lattice estimator by {{< cite "cryptoeprint:2015/046" >}}, we will follow the same simplifying assumption and consider a consistent 8 tours of BKZ.
 This makes sense following experimental results that showed that most progress is made in the 7-9 first tours.
 We will then use:
 $$cost = \tau \cdot d \cdot T_{SVP}$$ where
 1. the number of tours we do $\tau$ is considered to be 8.
-2. The number of times the SVP oracle is called per tour, which is dimension of the lattice, is d
+2. The number of times the SVP oracle is called per tour, which is about the dimension of the lattice d
 3. The cost of the SVP oracle is $T_{SVP}$

-### BKZ 2.0 Tweaks

-The BKZ 2.0 algorithm introduces several key optimizations to improve the efficiency and effectiveness of the lattice reduction process.
-These enhancements address both the quality of the reduced basis and the computational overhead:

-1. **Extreme Pruning**:
-   - Extreme pruning focuses the SVP oracle's efforts on the most promising branches of the search space, reducing unnecessary computations.
-This technique significantly accelerates the oracle’s performance without compromising the output quality.

-2. **Adaptive Block Sizes**:
-   - BKZ 2.0 dynamically adjusts the block size ($\beta$) during execution.
-By using smaller block sizes initially and increasing them later, the algorithm finds a better trade-off between runtime and reduction quality.

-3. **Improved Local Search**:
-   - Advanced local search algorithms enhance the process of finding short vectors within each block.
-These improvements reduce the time spent on individual blocks while maintaining or improving the overall basis quality.

-4. **Experimental Impact**:
-   - Empirical studies show that BKZ 2.0 achieves better reduction quality than the original BKZ, especially for large dimensions.
-It also demonstrates improved scalability and efficiency in practice.

-### The Lie of the GSA Assumption and Better Simulators (ZGSA)

-The Geometric Series Assumption (GSA), while widely used, does not perfectly capture the behavior of lattice reduction algorithms.
-This section highlights its limitations and introduces a more accurate model, ZGSA:

-1. **Why GSA Falls Short**:
-   - The GSA assumes that the Gram-Schmidt vector lengths decay geometrically.
-However, this assumption breaks down for smaller lattices or when dealing with structured lattices that deviate significantly from randomness.

-2. **Introduction to ZGSA**:
-   - The Zero-Forced Geometric Series Assumption (ZGSA) refines the GSA by accounting for boundary effects and deviations observed in practical reductions.
-ZGSA provides a more precise representation of the reduced basis.

-3. **Comparison with GSA**:
-   - Empirical results indicate that ZGSA predictions align more closely with observed reductions compared to GSA.
-A comparison of plots or metrics can demonstrate this improved accuracy.

-4. **Applications of ZGSA**:
-   - ZGSA has been instrumental in refining security estimates for lattice-based cryptography, particularly in the context of parameter selection and attack simulations.

-### The Dimension for Free (Ducas)

-The "dimension for free" concept introduced by Ducas reduces the cost of lattice reduction in high-dimensional lattices without sacrificing output quality.
-This approach is particularly relevant in practical implementations of lattice reduction algorithms.

-1. **Concept Overview**:
-   - The "dimension for free" principle exploits structural redundancies in high-dimensional lattices, enabling efficient reductions with fewer computational resources.

-2. **Impact on BKZ**:
-   - By incorporating the "dimension for free," BKZ and BKZ 2.0 achieve improved runtime performance.
-This is especially beneficial in cryptographic applications requiring reductions in very high dimensions.

-3. **Trade-offs and Limitations**:
-   - While highly effective in many cases, the "dimension for free" may not yield significant improvements for small lattices or those lacking sufficient dimensionality for optimization.

-4. **Practical Implications**:
-   - The "dimension for free" approach has become a cornerstone of efficient lattice reduction techniques.
-Its adoption in lattice-based cryptography has further solidified its role in modern security parameter design.
+## Refinements

+### The first GSA lie

+If we think more about the way we slide the block through the matrix during lattice reduction, we can easily come to the conclusion that something different must happen at the end.
+Indeed, the GSA assumptions ignores what happens for the last $d-\beta$ coordinates.
+This last block is in fact HKZ reduced and we can therefore adapt the tail of our assumption leading to Tail-adapted GSA (TGSA).

+Let us use the following definition for the HKZ-shape in dimension d.
+For $i=0, \ldots , d-1:$

+$$
+h_i = \log\left(\sqrt{\frac{d - i}{2\pi e}}\right) - \frac{1}{d-1} \sum_{j < i} h_j,
+$$

+Now using this in modifying our BKZ GSA assumed shape we can get the following two parts equation:

+$$
+\log\left(\|b_i^*\|\right) =
+\begin{cases}
+\frac{d - 1 - 2i}{2} \log(\alpha \beta) + s, & \text{for } 0 \leq i \leq d - \beta, \\
+h_{i-(d-\beta)} + \log\left(\|b_{d-\beta}^*\|\right) - h_0, & \text{for } d-\beta \leq i < d.
+\end{cases}
+$$

+### The second GSA lie and Z(T)GSA

+Geometric series assumptions (tail-adapted or not) have been shown to be a bad choice for small dimensions (think 50 and below) and when $d$ is a multiple of $\beta$.
+Furthermore, these assumptions only give an estimate about the size after the algorithm is finished and not the evolution of vectors through it.
+We will here just mention that an estimator has been introduced in {{< cite "chen2011bkz" >}} to take these observations into accounts.
+Thanks to its implementation in FPyLLL, we will make use of it to calculate the cost of BKZ for small values (by simply hardcoding the needed values).

+Because we will work with q-ary lattices,  they will always contain vector $(q, 0, \ldots, 0)$ and its permutation.
+These vectors can be considered short in certain circonstances and shorter that what GSA would predict.
+A ZGSA assumption adapted to such lattices is possible, but it remains unsure what such an assumption would look like on block reduction algorithms.

+### BKZ 2.0 improvements

+BKZ 2.0 {{< cite "chen2011bkz" >}}  introduces several enhancements to the traditional BKZ algorithm, improving its efficiency and the quality of lattice reduction.
+Here, we summarize the key improvements:

+- **Introduction of Pruning**:
+  - BKZ 2.0 incorporates **sound pruning** and **extreme pruning**, techniques introduced by Gama, Nguyen, and Regev.
+  - These pruning methods reduce the size of the enumeration tree by removing branches with negligible probability of success.

+- **Preprocessing of Local Blocks**:
+  - BKZ 2.0 ensures local bases are better reduced than standard LLL-reduction before enumeration.
+  - This preprocessing step reduces the cost of enumeration by improving the quality of the local basis.
+  - For a local projected lattice \( L[j,k] \), preprocessing increases the volumes of projected lattices \( L[k-d+1,k] \), reducing the size of the enumeration tree.

+- **Optimizing the Enumeration Radius**:
+  - BKZ 2.0 optimizes the initial radius \( R \) for enumeration to avoid unnecessary computation.
+  - The optimized radius is calculated as:
+    $$
+    R = \min\left(\sqrt{\gamma} \cdot \text{GH}(L[j,k]), \|b_j^*\|\right),
+    $$
+    where \( \text{GH}(L[j,k]) \) is the Gaussian heuristic for the local block and \( \gamma \approx 1.1 \).

+- **Simulation for High Block Sizes**:
+  - BKZ 2.0 predicts output quality and running time for high block sizes (\( \beta \geq 50 \)) through a simulation algorithm.
+  - This includes:
+    1. Predicting the Gram-Schmidt sequence \( \|b_i^*\| \) during BKZ 2.0 reduction.
+    2. Estimating the block sizes required to achieve a target Hermite factor.

+### The Dimension for free

+In recent advancements, Ducas introduces a significant improvement in lattice sieving algorithms through the "dimension for free" technique {{< cite "ducas2018shortest" >}}.
+This approach leverages the observation that short lattice vectors generated during sieving in lower dimensions can be reused to accelerate sieving in higher dimensions.
+By projecting and reusing these vectors across multiple dimensions, the algorithm effectively reduces the computational overhead without compromising accuracy.
+This method achieves a practical speedup of up to 10x in mid-range dimensions (e.g., 70–80), making sieving competitive with enumeration-based methods.
+Additionally, it bridges the gap between theoretical efficiency and practical applicability, providing a robust framework for solving the Shortest Vector Problem (SVP) in dimensions previously deemed infeasible.
+These insights suggest a potential paradigm shift where sieving, historically slower, could surpass enumeration in both speed and scalability for cryptographic security estimates.

 {{< references >}}